hleb2702/coursecripto/README.md

-# It file is for checking course criptovalute
+# This file is for checking course criptovalute

 function "course" get name criptovalutes (you have to get list in function "valute_list")